Home » Blog » Seasonal Activities » Summer » 25 Fun Summer Music Activities that Kids, Parents, and Teachers Will Love

 Music Activities for Elementary Students | Summer Activities for Learning at Home, Camp, or School

-Puppet Shows May Take Many Different Forms
+Puppet Shows Can Take Many Forms

 Host a Recital, Concert, or Talent Show